-Obstacle course racing (OCR) like those featured on American Ninja Warrior have grown in popularity.
+Obstacle course racing (OCR) like events featured on American Ninja Warrior have grown in popularity.
 As the extreme factor of OCR increases so does the risk for event organizers.
 These competitions do not have the reliable historical data, consistency of events, and general safety measures seen in traditional footraces, making it difficult for insurers to price OCR’s exposures.

 A new article by Michael Henk entitled “Obstacles for insurers of obstacle course racing” explores OCR’s unique risks.
 It also provides perspective for insurers to consider when pricing premiums in this emerging market.